 There were things that I wanted to realize as an artist, but it was quite impossible in the real-world setting.
 I saw that augmented reality could accommodate artworks I wanted to create, but I wanted to do something I hadn’t seen in the world before.
 My goal was to present art in augmented reality free from any attachments to physical markers.
 That is what the SAN app has achieved.

 You worked with Overly to develop your AR app, what was the process like?

-I approached Overly with my idea of a location-based AR app and although they were up for a challenge, I am not sure if they realized the amount of software development work it would take.
-Although there were some GPS-based AR apps on the market at a time, there was nothing designed specifically for art, so there were no templates to barrow and everything had to be developed from scratch.
+I approached Overly with my idea of a location-based AR app, and although they were up for a challenge, I am not sure if they realized the amount of software development work it would take.
+Although there were some GPS-based AR apps on the market at a time, there was nothing explicitly designed for art, so there were no templates to barrow, and everything had to be developed from scratch.

-As an artist, I didn’t have much spatial experience in terms of forms, size and viewpoints.
-I created an object, placed it in a certain location and went to view it just to realize that it had to be bigger by at least a hundred meters.
+As an artist, I didn’t have much spatial experience in terms of forms, size, and viewpoints.
+I created an object, placed it in a particular location, and went to view it just to realize that it had to be bigger by at least a hundred meters.
 If creating an object in real life, an artist would look at the rules of textures, physics, meterage.
-You do not have the same experience creating virtual artwork for an augmented reality setting so I had to learn everything from the ground up.
+You do not have the same experience creating virtual artwork for an augmented reality setting, so I had to learn everything from the ground up.